-US GAAP requires that the Management's Discussion and Analysis, Schedule of Changes in the Fund's Net Pension Liability and Related Ratios, Schedule of Employer Contributions, and Schedule of Investment Returns, as listed in the table of contents, be presented to supplement the Fund's basic financial statements.
-Such information is the responsibility of management and, although not a part of the Fund's basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the Fund's basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with US GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the Fund's basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedule of changes in the Fund's net pension liability and related ratios, schedule of employer contributions, and schedule of investment returns, as listed in the table of contents, be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS and Government Auditing Standards, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.